nicodoggie/bastion-falls/content/locations/ahuria.md

 ## The Ahurian Mainland

-The Ahurian mainland politically stretches across almost the entirety of the Ralakan continent.
+The Ahurian mainland stretches across almost the entirety of the Ralakan continent.
 The population is distributed across almost every region within the continent, with the exception of its south eastern reaches, which are barred by an impassable desert.
 Eleven of the fourteen administrative regions of Ahuria are within the Ahurian mainland.
 It is bordered to the north by the [Posaran Sea](@/locations/posaran-sea.md), to the west by the [Sarham Sea](@/location/sarham-sea.md), and to the east by the [Sea of Giza](@/locations/sea_of_giza.md).

 The eleven Ahurian Principalities in the mainland are the following:
   - Sorha